openwallet-foundation/credo-ts-ext/packages/rest/README.md

 run()
 ```

-### WebSocket & Webhooks
+### WebSocket & webhooks

-The REST API provides the option to connect as a client and receive events emitted from your agent using WebSocket and Webhooks
+The REST API provides the option to connect as a client and receive events emitted from your agent using WebSocket and webhooks.

-You can hook into the events listener using webhooks, or connect a Websocket client directly to the default server.
+You can hook into the events listener using webhooks, or connect a WebSocket client directly to the default server.

 The currently supported events are: